 There’s an ideal sequence for this: Elysium.

-Combined with an auto-import on your post (see our video on auto-imports), this sequence will send an invitation (with the note of your choice) to your offline commenters and a message to the people who are already in your network.
+Combined with an auto-import on your post (see our video on auto-imports), this sequence will send an invitation (with the note of your choice) to prospects who you are not connected with and a message to the people who are already in your network. 👇

 I want to contact my contacts on LinkedIn only

-It often happens that users want to recontact their base to promote an event, a webinar or simply to communicate a news.
+It often happens that users want to recontact their base to promote an event, a webinar or simply to communicate the latest news.

-Although we don’t advise you to contact ALL your contacts in the same way, because it is very “spammy”, this technique can be effective.
-If you want to send a single message, Uranus is the right sequence for you
+Although we don’t recommend you contact ALL your contacts in the same way, because it is very “spammy”, this technique can be very effective.
+If you want to send a single message, the template “Message” is the right sequence for you. 👇

-If you want to send two messages, Laika is the right sequence for you.
+If you want to send two messages, the template named “Message – Message” is the right sequence for you. 👇

-I won’t recommend a sequence with more than 2 messages because I don’t recommend doing that, but they do exist. 😁
+I won’t recommend a sequence with more than 2 messages because you don’t want to be a nuisance, but these sequences do exist. 😁

 Get emails from people on LinkedIn to populate my CRM

 Not everyone wants to run campaigns on LinkedIn (although it’s very effective).
-Nevertheless, LinkedIn is the best database in the world in BtoB.
+This is despite LinkedIn being the best database in the world for BtoB.

 It would be a shame to deprive yourself of it.
-With a sequence like Pluton (Zapier version), you can find the emails of your prospects, then automatically export them to your CRM or other tool, via Zapier.
+However, with a sequence like Visit – Email Finder – CRM Sync you can simply find the emails of your prospects, then automatically export them to your CRM or other tool, via Zapier.

-You will always have to visit the profile before on LinkedIn, as this is what allows us to retrieve the information about the company and increase the percentage of emails found.
+It is important to clarify that you will always have to visit the profile before on LinkedIn, as this is what allows us to retrieve the information about the prospect’s company and increase the percentage of emails found.

 I start in LinkedIn prospecting and I want something simple and effective

 Simple and effective.
 That’s our niche!
-I recommend “Mercury”.
-An invitation with or without a note (I recommend without) and two follow-ups afterwards.
-Knowing that 90% of the responses take place in the first two reminders, it is the best for a successful campaign without the risk of spamming.
+I recommend “Invitation – Message – Message”.
+An invitation with or without a note (I recommend without) and two follow-up messages afterwards.
+Knowing that 90% of responses take place in the first two reminders, this scenario ideal if you want to run a successful campaign without the risk of being reported for spam.

 I want to launch my first multi-channel campaign

 Very good choice.
-To approach multi-channel, I recommend something simple.
-“Saturn” will show you the power of multi-channel, while keeping it simple.
+To use a multi-channel approach, I recommend something simple.
+“Saturn” harnasses the power of a multi-channel approach, while still keeping things simple.
 An invitation then a message if the prospect accepts, followed by an email if they don’t see the message and a message if they see the message on LinkedIn. 😄

-If the prospect remains on hold after X days, email search and send an email.
-The capture is not very readable but a simple search of the sequences will enlighten you.
+If the prospect remains pending after X days, email search and send an email.
+The screenshot below isn’t the clearest, but a simple search of the sequence directly on the app will enlighten you.

 This article does not meet your expectations?
-You have other questions?
-Contact us on the support! 😄
+Still have questions?
+Contact us on via the support chat! 😄